refinery-platform/ontology-imports/Readme.md

 *) The number of coffee mugs directly correlates with the import time and amount of memory your system needs.
-As an indicator: ontologies marked as importable were imported on a MacBook Air with 8 GB Ram.
+As an indicator: ontologies marked as importable were imported on a MacBook Pro with 16 GB Ram.

 **Note:** Importing on the development VM might require even more memory.
 (And might make your drink even more coffee, so please watch your heart rate.)

 ### MetaboLights

-**Last tested**: February 7, 2017
+**Last tested**: February 20, 2017

 **Note**: Ontologies that are not _downloadable_ and are marked (✗) as _no OWL_
 could be downloaded but are not available as OWL files, i.e., they are not